imkira/gcp-iap-auth/README.md

 - Replace `AUTH_SERVER_UPSTREAM`, `AUTH_SERVER_ADDR`, and `AUTH_SERVER_PORT` with the data about your `gcp-iap-auth` server.
 - Replace `APP_SERVER_UPSTREAM`, `APP_SERVER_ADDR`, and `APP_SERVER_PORT` with the data about your own web app server.
 - Replace `APP_DOMAIN` with the domain(s) you set up in your GCP IAP settings.
-- `gcp-iap-auth` only needs to receive the original `X-Goog-Authenticated-User-JWT` header sent by Google, so you can and you are advised to disable proxying the original request body and other headers.
+- `gcp-iap-auth` only needs to receive the original `X-Goog-IAP-JWT-Assertion` header sent by Google, so you can and you are advised to disable proxying the original request body and other headers.
 Not only it is unecessary you may leak information you may not want to.
 - Please adjust appropriately (you may want to use HTTPS instead of HTTP, multiple domains, etc.).
 This example is just provided for reference.

 ## Using it with Docker